Captricity/java-captools/README.md

 * show a list of Batches in the account
 * get Job status (percent completed)
 * get Job results (for Jobs that are 100% complete)
-* show a list of Documents (master templates) in the account
+* show a list of master templates in the account

 I have also provided a number of example programs that demonstrate how the API client library works in a controlled environment.
 You can find these programs in the examples folder.